s4njk4n/XDC_Tycoon/README.md

 For more projects, visit [XDC Outpost](https://xdcoutpost.xyz).

 ## 🚀 Free Open-Source Version
 For tech-savvy users: Fork and self-host in GitHub Actions.
 No cost, full control.
+(Paid option below).

 ### What You Need First